Welcome back to our Deep(er) Drive, where we tell the long and fascinating story of public transit in Pinellas County.

 By 1939, the city expanded the bus system after recommendations from a county-wide survey, emphasizing service in areas that a streetcar could not adequately serve.
 This year also marked the beginning of World War II; however, its effect on Pinellas County would not be the same as World War I.

 Although World War II brought gas rationing and many other restrictions, St. Petersburg was teeming with soldiers that replaced the void left by diminished tourism.
-The US Army Air Corps had chosen to use the city as a training site, and every hotel housed thousands of troops.
-Even the golf course became a tent city for military personnel.
+The US Army Air Corps had chosen to use the city as a training site, and every hotel (except for the Suwanee Hotel) housed thousands of troops.
+Even the Vinoy golf course became a tent city for military personnel.

 After the conclusion of World War II in 1945, Pinellas County experienced another boom in growth thanks to lifted rations and restrictions.
+Not to mention, many soldiers who trained in St. Petersburg fell in love with the city and returned after the war to call it home.
 Construction doubled, and other cities like Clearwater, Dunedin, Pinellas Park, and Gulfport all saw their populations rise.
 The population even exploded in some areas, such as Bellair, which saw a 340% increase.
 In post-war Florida, families could now afford cars, homes, and the newest modern appliances of the time.

 (PSTA Archives)